sintraubuntuer/Tidy_Data_Coursera_Project/README.md

 #README
 ===================

-The work presented on this repo is based on a previous experiment and dataset :
+The work presented on this repo is based on a previous experiment and dataset.
 You can find more info about it here :

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones